Here are the five bad ways to choose a senior care facility. Knowing these pitfalls will help you make the right decision for your family.

 1. Choosing a Facility from the Road

 A large number of their families first discover the facility they they ultimately select for their loved one because they drove by it.
-Simply because a facility is in a high traffic location does not mean it’s right for your loved one.
+Simply because a senior community is at a high traffic location doesn’t mean it’s right for your loved one.

 2. Choosing Based on Looks Alone

 Some people select a community because they are wowed by the decor and the ambiance of the community.
 But what’s more important than appearances is the care that’s provided.
 After all, it’s people that provide care, not facilities.
 Don’t merely judge a community by its superficial appearances.
 Meet the staff, including those who will be providing hands-on care, to get a better understanding of a community.

 3. Succumbing to High Pressure Sales Tactics